Only some people know that the correct interpretation and reading of analytical data can guide with less risk.

 Putting what you have learned into practice: creating a data-driven tactic

-Considering the path length to understand which channels are converting the most in which time and setting up at least two retargeting campaigns from 4th to 6th day and 7th until 10th days for uplifting the conversion rate and sales.
+Considering the path length to understand which channels are converting the most in which time and setting up at least two retargeting campaigns from the 4th to the 6th day and the 7th until the 10th days for uplifting the conversion rate and sales.

 We should "declinate" the two campaigns in three different channels: paid, organic and direct; we should roll out a strategy for each one and measure the impact on them weekly, as shown below: